vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Patterns of Enterprise Application Architecture](https://www.goodreads.com/book/show/70156.Patterns_of_Enterprise_Application_Architecture) by Martin Fowler, David Rice, Matthew Foemmel, Edward Hieatt, Robert Mee, Randy Stafford (could be outdated; relational databases still play a large role in many enterprise applications, but this material either predates or ignores other types of storage like distributed file systems (e.g., HDFS) and key-value storage (e.g., Redis); and with so many web applications using cloud services, horizontal scaling is practically a must for anything serious; this is a book you might want on your shelf because people may occasionally mention some of the patterns it describes (such as Active Record and Unit of Work; also, many of the patterns in the general section at the end of the book are quite good); amazing!)

-[Agile Planning: From Ideas to Story Cards](https://launchschool.com/books/agile_planning) by Launch School (free book)

-[Architectural Styles and the Design of Network-based Software Architectures](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) by Roy Thomas Fielding (free book; this paper describes, among other things, the principles behind REST, the architecture of the World Wide Web; the academic jargon was pretty frustrating; good)
+[How to Design Programs: An Introduction to Programming and Computing](http://www.htdp.org/) by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, Shriram Krishnamurthi (free book; more like a book on programming; unlike other introductory books, it focuses on the program design process; this approach fosters a variety of skills--critical reading, analytical thinking, creative synthesis, and attention to detail--that are important for everyone, not just future computer programmers; a true gem if you are learning to program, but a bit too slow-paced if you already are a proficient programmer; good!)

+### API

+[Web API Design: Crafting Interfaces that Developers Love](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf) by Brian Mulloy (free book; a good short starting point for RESR; if you are already familiar with REST best practices, it does not bring much new stuff; if you want to dig a little bit deeper, look at [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md))

+> Speaking of [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md), I found [this repository](https://github.com/zalando/restful-api-guidelines).
+I think it is similar to Microsoft's guidelines.

+[Working with Web APIs](https://launchschool.com/books/working_with_apis) by Launch School (free book; this book covers the basics of how web APIs work, how to interact with them, and what to think about when building your own; after reading this book and finishing its associated course, you will be able to work with web APIs in your own projects and even build your own APIs)

+[Your API Is Bad](https://leanpub.com/yourapiisbad/read) by Paddy Foran (free book)

+### Architectures

+#### Domain Driven Design

 [Domain Driven Design Quickly](http://www.infoq.com/minibooks/domain-driven-design-quickly) by Floyd Marinescu (free book; it is an easy to read summary that explains the main points of Domain-Driven Design; without the repetition and only small but meaningful examples you can get up to speed in no time and start exploring the topic on your own with real code; if you made your own experiences and like to go a bit deeper in certain points you still can go for the book of Eric Evans; good)

 [DSL Engineering: Designing, Implementing and Using Domain-Specific Languages](http://dslbook.org/) by Markus Voelter (free book; this book is about creating domain-specific languages; it covers three main aspects: DSL design, DSL implementation and software engineering with DSLs; the book only looks at external DSLs and focuses mainly on textual syn- tax; good!)

-[How to Design Programs](http://www.htdp.org/) by Matthias Felleisen, Robert Bruce Findler, Matthew Flatt, Shriram Krishnamurthi (free book; unlike other introductory books, it focuses on the program design process; this approach fosters a variety of skills--critical reading, analytical thinking, creative synthesis, and attention to detail--that are important for everyone, not just future computer programmers; a true gem if you are learning to program, but a bit too slow-paced if you already are a proficient programmer; good!)

-[Kanban and Scrum - making the most of both](http://www.infoq.com/minibooks/kanban-scrum-minibook) by by Henrik Kniberg, Mattias Skarin (free book; a short and colloquial introduction to Kanban, and/but mostly by comparing it to Scrump; if you're considering switching your shop to "Agile" methods, and/or are dissatisfied with the more traditional (!?!?)
-Scrum: give this a read;good!)
+#### Microservices

 [Microservices AntiPatterns and Pitfalls](https://www.oreilly.com/programming/free/files/microservices-antipatterns-and-pitfalls.pdf) by Mark Richards (free book; not a book per se, but a paper about the tendencies that lead to microservices to fail; good!)

 [Microservices vs. Service-Oriented Architecture](https://www.oreilly.com/programming/free/files/microservices-vs-service-oriented-architecture.pdf) by Mark Richards (free book; good!)

-[Migrating to Cloud-Native Application Architectures](https://www.nginx.com/resources/library/cloud-native-applications/#download) by Matt Stine (free book; there are not much "cookbook" portion, the rest is all quite useful, content-rich, and clearly written; good!)

-[Migrating to Microservice Databases](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data) by Edson Yanaga (free book; short book reviewing different approaches to binding microservices to databases, including questions of evolving schemas, multiple versions, etc; not so much new for experienced architect, but could be useful for people who worked mostly with "legacy" architectures)

-[Object-Oriented Reengineering Patterns](http://scg.unibe.ch/download/oorp/) by S. Demeyer, S. Ducasse and O. Nierstrasz (free book; refactoring Legacy code is as important as the subject is dry, therefore not well considered.
-This is the subject of this book where a 9 step process is proposed; each step, embedded in a chapter, take the shape of a pattern language; because that's it: a patterns book; unfortunately, the angle doesn't catch us even if this choice is a good one for the subject; good)

-[Patterns Principles and Practices of Domain Driven Design](https://www.goodreads.com/book/show/25531393-patterns-principles-and-practices-of-domain-driven-design) by Scott Millett (this book distils the ideas and theories of the Domain-Driven Design (DDD) philosophy into a practical play-book that you can leverage to simplify application development for complex problem domains; good!)

 [Reactive Microsystems: The Evolution of Microservices at Scale](https://www.lightbend.com/ebooks/reactive-microsystems-evolution-of-microservices-scalability-oreilly) by by Jonas Bonér (free book; good!)

-[Scrum and XP from the Trenches](http://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2) (free book; this book aims to give you a head start by providing a detailed down-to-earth account of how one Swedish company implemented Scrum and XP with a team of approximately 40 people and how they continuously improved their process over a year's time; amazing!)
+#### Network-based Apps Architectures

+[Architectural Styles and the Design of Network-based Software Architectures](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) by Roy Thomas Fielding (free book; this paper describes, among other things, the principles behind REST, the architecture of the World Wide Web; the academic jargon was pretty frustrating; good)

+[Site Reliability Engineering](https://landing.google.com/sre/book/index.html) by Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy (free book; amazing)

+#### Serverless Architectures

 [Serverless apps: Architecture, patterns, and Azure implementation](https://docs.microsoft.com/en-us/dotnet/standard/serverless-architecture/) by Jeremy Likness (free book)

 [Serverless Design Patterns and Best Practices](https://www.packtpub.com/free-ebooks/serverless-design-patterns-and-best-practices) by Brian Zambrano (Packt account required; get started with designing your serverless application using optimum design patterns and industry standard practices)

-[Site Reliability Engineering](https://landing.google.com/sre/book/index.html) by Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy (free book; amazing)
+### Design Patterns

+[Object-Oriented Reengineering Patterns](http://scg.unibe.ch/download/oorp/) by S. Demeyer, S. Ducasse and O. Nierstrasz (free book; refactoring Legacy code is as important as the subject is dry, therefore not well considered; this is the subject of this book where a 9 step process is proposed; each step, embedded in a chapter, take the shape of a pattern language; because that's it: a patterns book; unfortunately, the angle doesn't catch us even if this choice is a good one for the subject; good)

+[Patterns Principles and Practices of Domain Driven Design](https://www.goodreads.com/book/show/25531393-patterns-principles-and-practices-of-domain-driven-design) by Scott Millett (this book distils the ideas and theories of the Domain-Driven Design (DDD) philosophy into a practical play-book that you can leverage to simplify application development for complex problem domains; good!)

+[Software Architecture Patterns](https://www.oreilly.com/programming/free/files/software-architecture-patterns.pdf) Mark Richards (free book; nice and quick overview of some software architecture patterns; Microservices Architecture is just some kind of high-level summary)

+### Software Development Methodologies

+[Agile Planning: From Ideas to Story Cards](https://launchschool.com/books/agile_planning) by Launch School (free book)

+[Kanban and Scrum - making the most of both](http://www.infoq.com/minibooks/kanban-scrum-minibook) by Henrik Kniberg, Mattias Skarin (free book; a short and colloquial introduction to Kanban, and/but mostly by comparing it to Scrump; if you're considering switching your shop to "Agile" methods, and/or are dissatisfied with the more traditional (!?!?)
+Scrum: give this a read;good!)

+[Scrum and XP from the Trenches](http://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2) (free book; this book aims to give you a head start by providing a detailed down-to-earth account of how one Swedish company implemented Scrum and XP with a team of approximately 40 people and how they continuously improved their process over a year's time; amazing!)

+### Software Modernization

+[Migrating to Cloud-Native Application Architectures](https://www.nginx.com/resources/library/cloud-native-applications/#download) by Matt Stine (free book; there are not much "cookbook" portion, the rest is all quite useful, content-rich, and clearly written; good!)

+[Migrating to Microservice Databases](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data) by Edson Yanaga (free book; short book reviewing different approaches to binding microservices to databases, including questions of evolving schemas, multiple versions, etc; not so much new for experienced architect, but could be useful for people who worked mostly with "legacy" architectures)

 ## Theoretical Computer Science